 Haskell’s expressive type system means that type signatures can carry

 a lot of information.
-Haskell’s polymorphism means that you sometime
+Haskell’s polymorphism means that you sometimes

-write a function that works across an enormous range of types, and are
+write functions that work across an enormous range of types, and are

-often left wondering “what do I actually call my variables?”.
-It is
+left wondering “what do I actually call my variables?”.
+It is often the

 ”,